 - Centers for Disease Control and Prevention, reports that “Ticks not known to transmit Lyme disease include Lone star ticks (Amblyomma americanum), the American dog tick (Dermacentor variabilis), the Rocky Mountain wood tick (Dermacentor andersoni), and the brown dog tick (Rhipicephalus sanguineus)”.

 - Government of Canada information.

-- Video about Ixodes ticks from the Companion Animal Parasite Council (CAPC)
+- Videos about ticks from the Companion Animal Parasite Council (CAPC)